LogtalkDotOrg/logtalk3/adapters/NOTES.md

 See the `scripts/embedding/xsb` directory for a sample shell script that can help in pre-compiling Logtalk.

+The first run of the `xsblgt` integration script on POSIX systems may require the use of `sudo`.
+The first run of the `Logtalk - XSB` integration shortcut on Windows may need to be run as administrator.

 YAP 6.3.4 and later versions